-Social justice has been a prevalent topic in conversations around racial inequities, police policies, the legal system, voting rights and more.
+Social justice has been a prevalent topic in conversations around racial inequities, police policies, the legal system, voting rights, and more.
 But what is it really and what does it look like in action?
-Social Justice is the belief that all people should have equal rights, opportunities and treatment.
-And while social justice is critical in industries like lending, housing, education and healthcare, it’s equally important in industries like design and technology.
-At Hello Amigo we believe design can advance social justice by bringing awareness to hidden issues, elevating unheard voices and connecting underserved populations to needed resources.
+Social Justice is the belief that all people should have equal rights, opportunities. and treatment.
+And while social justice is critical in industries and sectors like legislation, policing, lending, housing, education, and healthcare, it’s equally important in the areas of design and technology.
+At Hello Amigo we believe design can advance social justice by bringing awareness to hidden issues, elevating unheard voices, and connecting underserved populations to needed resources.

-We have clients in a variety of industries, but our team finds passion in working with nonprofits and projects that work towards achieving social justice in their focus area by providing a voice for those that have been most vulnerable in our community.
+We have clients in a variety of industries, but our team finds passion in working with nonprofits and on projects that work towards achieving social justice in their focus area by providing a voice for those that have been most vulnerable in our community.
 In working with clients who directly and positively impact the community, we get the unique opportunity to help support efforts to advance social justice through a number of avenues.
-A few clients we are currently working with include:
+Through our work, we’ve been able to support the advancement of social justice in the following areas:

 ACCESS TO EDUCATION